-6.2 Financial risk management (continued) Liquidity risk (continued)
+Liquidity risk (continued)

-- 1. The balances above will not always agree to the financial statements as the contracted cash-flows above are undiscounted.
-The carrying amount is the balance as recognised in the Statement of Financial Position; - 2.
-As the convertible note liability (including the associated derivative) can only be paid out in shares and not cash prior to it's maturity in 2020, the cash outflow is shown only at maturity; and - 3.
+- 1. As the convertible note liability (including the associated derivative) can only be paid out in shares and not cash prior to it's maturity in 2020, the cash outflow is shown only at maturity; and - 2.
 The maturity analysis has assumed the earliest contractual maturity of the convertible note for a payment in cash.
 Interest on the convertible note can be settled in shares at the Group's discretion.
 As such, no interest payments have been included in the analysis.